ssilovsky/CSC120-FinalProject/cheatsheet.md

 If your game includes challenges that must be overcome to win, also list them below.

 # Basic Commands
+- Use the 1,2,3,4 keys to move around the map and use 6 (look around) or look at the minimap to get your location
+- Your goal is to get to the exit of each area, fighting enemies to level up as you go!
+Each exit will contain a boss stronger than a usual enemy

 # Combat Commands
+- Battle Stance: a risk-reward attack in which you will deal massive damage, but let the enemy get multiple hits off first
+- Attack: basic attack against enemy
+- Examine: examine the enemy to try to discern how much health they have left.
+If level is too high, you cannot get exact number
+- Run: attempt to run from the battle.
+Won't always work, best for the only dire circumstances.

 # Maps